-The Environment Projects Grant Program is available for applications from eligible not-for-profit organisations for projects which:
+The MEC Projects Grant Program is available for applications from eligible not-for-profit organisations for projects which:

-- Align with the Biodiversity or Waterways, wetlands, and coast's themes and contribute to the strategies, targets, and outcomes of the Noosa Environment Strategy 2019. - Align with the requirements of the Environment Grants Policy. - Align with the purpose of the Environment Levy as defined in the Environment Levy Policy. - Demonstrate value for money, and that the project is in the public interest. - Have a financial or in-kind contribution to the project. - Are located within the Council Local Government Area (LGA) and 200 metres seaward from the lowest astronomical tide.
+- Align with the themes and contribute to the strategies, targets, and outcomes of the Noosa Environment Strategy 2019. - Align with the requirements of the Environment Grants Policy. - Demonstrate value for money, and that the project is in the public interest. - Align with the purpose of the Environment Levy as defined in the Environment Levy Policy. - Demonstrate value for money, and that the project is in the public interest. - Have a financial or in-kind contribution to the project.

+• Are located within the Council Local Government Area (LGA) and 200 metres seaward from the lowest astronomical tide.